Safaris & Spices,

 About your Arrival or Departure

-This journey will officially begin at dinner on March 8th.
+This journey will officially begin at dinner on February 16th or March 8th, depending on your journey.
 If you wish to arrive early, we can help you make arrangements at our starting hotel or elsewhere.

-Please remember that if you arrive in the wee hours of March 8th (~2 to 5 AM), you’ll still need a place to rest your weary head, necessitating a room the night of March 7th/morning of March 8th.
-Otherwise, you may have to wait until 2 PM to check-in on March 8th since we cannot guarantee an early check-in.
+Please remember that if you arrive in the wee hours of February 16th/March 8th (~2 to 5 AM), you’ll still need a place to rest your weary head, necessitating a room the night of Feb 15th/March 7th (the morning of Feb 16th/March 8th).
+Otherwise, you may have to wait until 2 PM to check-in since we cannot guarantee an early check-in.

-No fear if you can’t arrive until after dinner on March 8th; we’ll make sure you are caught up to speed and know when to meet the group for departure on March 9th and you can meet everyone at breakfast!
+No fear if you can’t arrive until after dinner on Feb 16th/March 8th; we’ll make sure you are caught up to speed and know when to meet the group for departure on Feb 17th/March 9th and you can meet everyone at breakfast!

-You will arrive back in Colombo in the late afternoon of March 21st.
-Dinner and your hotel room that night are included, as well as breakfast on March 22nd.
-If your preferred flight leaves late on the night of the 21st or early in the pre-dawn hours of the 22nd, you will still have a hotel room to repack and freshen up before your flight.
+You will arrive back in Colombo in the late afternoon of March 1st/March 21st.
+Dinner and your hotel room that night are included, as well as breakfast on March 2nd/March 22nd.
+If your preferred flight leaves late on the night of the 21st or early in the pre-dawn hours of the 2nd/22nd, you will still have a hotel room to repack and freshen up before your flight.

 Suggested Packing List & Temperatures